Problem Validation

 • Patterns emerge across interviews

-• You'll forget details quickly
+• You will forget details quickly

-Record if possible
+Record if possible.

 • Ask permission first

-• Captures nuance you'll miss
+• Captures nuance you will miss

 • Lets you focus on conversation

-What You're Listening For
+What You Are Listening For

 Strong Signals (Problem Is Real)